RONGO WINES / Strathbogie Ranges/Yarra Valley

 $ 35.00 incl.
 GST

-95% Syrah and 5% Viognier, grown in Gruyere (Yarra Valley), co-fermented naturally and raised six months in neutral oak.
+90% Syrah and 10% Viognier, grown in Gruyere (Yarra Valley), co-fermented naturally and raised six months in neutral oak.
+The Viognier is given extra maceration for increased texture.